fredriktre/ApprenticeDocumentation/README.md

 1. Learn c# and how the Unity engine works / Learn Unreal engine and its custom code works.

 This was all that I thought about for now, more will come in the future.

+22.02.2023

+It's been about a month, and I would just like to update a little bit about what I have been trying to learn in this month

+  React webapps:
+    I have continued on this, making a discord clone that I have almost finished.
+I am taking a break from it due to a little bit of burnout.
+    I will finish it once I have another project I'm doing done.

+  React native:
+    I took a little look at React native!
+And it seems really fun, but I was suddenly hit with some internet problems at home so my testing system (expo) doesn't work as expected.
+More work awaits when I get an emulator to fix that problem.

+  Tailwind CSS:
+    For both the mentioned projects, I used tailwind css.
+It's a utility class library that makes writing css seem seamless.
+It's really nice on the head and just makes sense.
+I will very likely continue to use this.

+  TrevlandSite:
+    I have been working on a little site for my father that is taking wayyyy too long due to my own laziness :P It's just a site to display some information about people in the family, and I am currently working on the systems that interact with the database.

+  Firebase:
+    For all mentioned projects, I used Firebase for a backend.
+For now I have learned a bit about:
+      1. Firestore
+      2. Authentication
+      3. Storage

+    I will likely continue to use it in the future, until I feel like learning something new.

+I want to continue on with doing these things in the future as well.
+Not that I have forgotten my earlier goals, but being able to make design into code is something I need to know.